-CNS565 THE COLLEGE STUDENT AND THE COLLEGE ENVIRONMENT (3 crs.)
+CNS565 THE COLLEGE STUDENT AND THE

+COLLEGE ENVIRONMENT (3 CRS.)
 Examines the impact of the college environment on both traditional and nontraditional students and provides in-depth understanding of the characteristics, attitudes, and developmental needs of those students.
 It also suggests methodology for identifying needs and assessing environmental characteristics.
 Prerequisite: CNS560.

-CNS567 COUNSELING CHILDREN (3 crs.)
+CNS567 COUNSELING CHILDREN (3 CRS.)
 Intense study of basic theoretical foundations and approaches in counseling children, including play therapy.
 Childhood psychological disorders are surveyed using the current edition of the Diagnostic Statistical Manual of Mental Disorders.
-Prerequisites: Completion of Phase I and CNS573.
+Prerequisites:

-CNS568 PROFESSIONAL ORIENTATION TO MENTAL HEALTH COUNSELING (3 crs.)
+CNS568 PROFESSIONAL ORIENTATION TO